viveknangal/awsjack/README.md

 ![picture](static/images/aws-jack.gif)

 ## Pre-requisite to run
-1. First & foremost, this requires valid **AWS IAM credentials** in case you're running this application from a machine outside VPC (i.e laptop) else if running from an AWS EC2 node them **IAM role** will also work.
+1. First & foremost, this requires valid **AWS IAM credentials** in case you're running this application from a machine outside VPC (eg: laptop) and if running from an AWS EC2 node then **IAM role** will also work.
 Follow this [link](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) for configure IAM credentials if missing.
  1. **IAM Permissions** : This application requires only `read-only access`, specific permissions required in `IAM policy` are provided below:-
 ```
 {